 Generation of electricity from 3.0MW capacity wind turbines by Avon Cycles Limited

-The project contributes to sustainable development across following key dimensions:
+This project fosters sustainable development across key dimensions:

 1. Social Wellbeing

-- Reduces GHG emissions associated with fossil fuel–based power generation, thereby contributing to cleaner air and healthier living conditions.
+- Reduces GHG emissions associated with fossil fuel-based power generation, promoting cleaner air and healthier living conditions for local communities.

-- Supports energy security in deficit-prone Southern and NEWNE grids.
+- Bolsters energy security within the deficit-prone Southern and NEWNE grids, ensuring a reliable power supply.

-- Improves infrastructure in project areas through better roads and accessibility.
+- Enhances infrastructure in project areas through improved roads and accessibility, facilitating economic and social progress.

 2. Economic Wellbeing

-- Creates employment opportunities for local communities in operation and maintenance.
+- Creates valuable employment opportunities for local communities in the operation and maintenance of the wind farms.

 - Potentially improves power quality and stability, which may attract small-scale and cottage industries, further supporting local livelihoods.